Thursday 8 August 2024

 - English language proficiency.
 See English language tests and qualifications.

 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.

-- sample of academic work (2,000 words)
+- sample of your own, single-authored academic work in English (2,000 words)